sw360cab/gno-challenge/README.md

 ### Ports

 Only essential ports are exposed, however for dev purposes more ports may be needed.
-To achieve that instead of modifying the `docker-compose` file use a further compose file to be [merged](https://docs.docker.com/compose/multiple-compose-files/merge/)
+To achieve that instead of modifying the `docker-compose.yml` file use a further compose file to be [merged](https://docs.docker.com/compose/multiple-compose-files/merge/)

 An example file is provided.
 Use it as following: